K. Michelle: 2009–2011: Beginnings

-In 2009, Michelle signed a deal with Jive Records and released her first R&B-charting single, "Fakin' It", featuring Missy Elliott.
-The song peaked at number 100 on the U.S. Hot R&B/Hip-Hop Songs.
-During 2010, Michelle released three follow-up singles, "Fallin'", "I Just Can't Do This" and "How Many Times", which charted at numbers 56, 53, and 53 respectively on the U.S. Hot R&B/Hip-Hop Songs chart.
-At the time, Michelle was in the process of recording her debut album, originally titled Pain Medicine, which was slated to have features from artists such as Trina, Gucci Mane, Akon, Usher, and R. Kelly, who she would credit as her mentor during this period.
-However, her album was scrapped when Jive Records folded in 2011.
+In 2009, she signed a recording contract with Jive Records and released her debut single, "Fakin' It", featuring Missy Elliott.
+The single charted on the U.S. Hot R&B/Hip-Hop Songs chart, peaking at number 100.
+Throughout 2010, she released several follow-up singles, including "Fallin'", "I Just Can't Do This" and "How Many Times", which also charted on the U.S. Hot R&B/Hip-Hop Songs chart.

+During this period, she worked on her planned debut studio album, originally titled Pain Medicine.
+The project was reported to include collaborations with artists such as Trina, Gucci Mane, Akon, Usher, and R. Kelly, whom she has described as a mentor during the early stages of her career.
+However, the album was ultimately shelved following the closure of Jive Records in 2011, and she was released from the label.